nathanziarczyk/nathanziarczyk/README.md

 ## Hi!
 I'm Nathan 👋

 I'm a web developer living in Mechelen, Belgium.
-From the day i developed my first "Hello World"-app I've been <strong>fascinated</strong> with web development.
+From the day i developed my first "Hello World"-app I've been <strong>fascinated</strong> with web development.<br/>
-I've grown a lot since then, now being able to write a user friendly, fast and beautiful front end in <strong>React</strong> and a solid back end in <strong>PHP</strong> with a <strong>MySQL</strong> database.
+I've grown a lot since then, now being able to write a user friendly, fast and beautiful front end in <strong>React</strong> and a solid back end in <strong>PHP</strong> with a <strong>MySQL</strong> database.<br/>
 The passion I have motivates me to always <strong>learn new things</strong>, so the list of technologies I know doesn't end there and will continue to grow.

 You can check out my portfolio-site that I designed myself and developed in GatsbyJS <a href="https://nathanz.dev"> here </a>.